andymoe/rfcs/text/0027-deno-language-family.md

 Develop a family of buildpacks to support the deno runtime and its unquie combination of features:

-- JavaScript/ES6 support
+- JavaScript/ES6 support.
-- Native TypeScript support
+- Native TypeScript support.
+- [WebAssembly](https://webassembly.org) support and bridging to WebAssembly compiled from Rust.
-- ES Modules out of the box instead
+- ES Modules and imports via HTTP.
 - Granular sandboxing of the runtimes access to system resources such as Networking, disk, etc.
-- Compilation of ES6 and/or TypeScript into a single executable along with the deno runtime
+- Compilation of ES6 and/or TypeScript into a single executable along with the deno runtime.
 - Build in package manager designed around distributed packaaged insetad of central repositories like npm

 ## Motivation